9etrichor/csci3100_project_backend/README.md

 ### Troubleshooting

-If you encounter `uv: executable file not found` error:
+If you encounter Docker build or runtime errors:

 1. **Clean Docker cache**:
    ```bash